P504231/Dogeverse/README.md

 ## Currently  Working On
 📢 :currently working on user's authentication
 After user authentication :-all inclusive community and shopping site is for animal lovers of all stripes and colors.
-Users can create Facebook-style profiles for their fish, birds, reptiles, dogs and cats, and meet others on the Dogeverse - a message board for questions or learning about animals in need.
+Users can create profiles for their fish, birds, reptiles, dogs and cats, and meet others on the Dogeverse - a message board for questions or learning about animals in need.

 ## Website Link
 https://dogeverse.netlify.app/